laxmi-22/rag-website-research-assistant/README.md

 # AI Website Research Assistant (RAG)

+Part of my learning journey in Retrieval-Augmented Generation (RAG) systems.
 A Retrieval-Augmented Generation (RAG) application that allows users to ask questions about the content of websites.

 The application ingests website URLs, processes the content, stores embeddings in a vector database, and uses an LLM to generate answers grounded in the retrieved context.